RFornalik/ProceduralTerrain/README.md

  Project files of my procedural terrain generator and a Sample game

 # Requirements:

 For Project to open:
--Working Unreal Engine (version 4.26, possibly higher with eventual code alterations) -Visual Studio 2019 Recommended, any Unreal Engine-Compatibile IDE Required For Source Code:
+1. Working Unreal Engine (version 4.26, possibly higher with eventual code alterations)
+2. Visual Studio 2019 Recommended, any Unreal Engine-Compatibile IDE Required For Source Code:
--Any text editor or IDE, Visual Studio 2019 Recommended
+Any text editor or IDE, Visual Studio 2019 Recommended

 # How to test the game:
 1. Fork / Download the Repository